Clinicians

 Jacquelyn was born in Orlando, Florida, but shortly after, she moved to Spring Lake Park, Minnesota where she spent most of her grade school years.
 Once Jacquelyn graduated from school, she moved back to Orlando to attend the University of Central Florida where she got her bachelors in Sociology with a minor in Computer Science, and a certificate in Forensic Psychology and Victim Advocacy.
 Jacquelyn then continued on and got her masters in Social Work also from the University of Central Florida.
 Jacquelyn had worked as a Victim Advocate at the Orange County Sheriff's Office for 5 years before moving on to the Department of Veteran Affairs where she is a case worker to the homeless Veterans.
 Jacquelyn had completed her internship at Hispanic Family Counseling Inc., and was quickly hired after to work part time as a therapist where she has been since 2019.
 Jacquelyn has experience with grief and trauma groups along with individual counseling for anxiety, depression, bipolar disorder, schizophrenia, among other topics.
 Jacquelyn is a firm believer in treating every client with dignity and respect, and to make each client feel comfortable in each session.
 Jacquelyn believes in fighting for social justice and what is right in the world.

-Janice Negrón Almeda, MS - RMHCI
+Janice Negrón Almeda, MS

 Janice is a Mental Health Counselor Register Intern.
 She has a master’s degree in clinical psychology with a specialty in neuropsychology from the Carlos Albizua University in San Juan Puerto Rico, and a bachelor’s degree in health education from the Medical Sciences Campus at the University to Puerto Rico.
 She has had the opportunity to work in a clinical environment, as well as an academic teaching graduate level courses in physiology psychology.
 Janice has experience as a therapist treating children, adolescents, and adults with anxiety, depression, and trauma problems.
 She has also provided services treating cases of children and adults with Attention Deficit Hyperactivity Disorder, Schizophrenia Bipolar Disorder, cases with Autism and Conversion Disorder.
 Janice has served as a speaking resource at universities, schools, businesses, and the general community of Puerto Rico.

-Jasmin Suárez-Cordero, MA, RMHCI
+Jasmin Suárez-Cordero, LMHC

 English, Spanish